Edition 1.0

 zarafa-archiver -A

-Passing the --local-only option to zarafa-archiver causes it to only archive the primary stores that live on the server to which zarafa-archiver is connected.
+--local-only option to zarafa-archiver causes it to only archive the primary stores that live on the server to which zarafa-archiver is connected.
 This is the server on which zarafa-archiver is executed unless otherwise configured in the configuration file.

 zarafa-archiver -A --local-only